realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 Both are structurally unstable.

-This document formalizes two related principles:
+This document formalizes four related principles:

+1. **Runaway Local Ends Are Often Modeling Errors**
+2. **Humans Function as Structural Clamps**
-1. **Trust as Strategic Closure Under Distributed Verification**
+3. **Trust Is Strategic Closure Under Distributed Verification**
-2. **Runaway Local Ends as a Modeling Error When Humans Are Removed as Clamps**
+4. **Asymmetry Dwell Time Determines Systemic Stability**

 These are not metaphysical claims.

-They are structural observations about bounded agents operating under uncertainty.
+They are structural observations about bounded agents operating under uncertainty inside reflexive systems.

 ---